openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 Great!
 Now we have a warbly mesh.

 ###Orbit
-Next, we can add some swirling orbital motion (these *were* originally stars, so it seems fitting).
+Next, we can add some swirling orbital motion.
+These *were* originally stars after all, so it seems fitting.

 ![Orbit](003_images/orbitSmall.gif)

 We're going to make use of trigonometric functions to make orbital motion.
 If you want a good primer, check out [chapter 3](http://natureofcode.com/book/chapter-3-oscillation/) of The Nature of Code.